hsf-training/hsf-training-singularity-webpage/_episodes/05-definition-files.md

 To illustrate the functionality, we will just run [rf101_basics.py](https://root.cern/doc/master/rf101__basics_8py.html) from the RooFit tutorial.
 * `%labels` add custom metadata to the container.
+* `%help` it is the container documentation: what it is and how to use it.
+Can be displayed using `singularity run-help`

 Save this definition file as `rootInUbuntu.def`.
 To build the container, just provide the definition file as argument (executing as superuser):